awsdocs/amazon-workmail-administration-guide/doc_source/tracking.md

    aws iam create-role --role-name workmail-monitoring-role --assume-role-policy-document file://trustpolicyforworkmail.json
    ```
 **Note**
 If you are a `WorkMailFullAccess` managed policy user, you must include the term `workmail` in the role name\.
 This managed policy only allows you to configure email event logging using roles with `workmail` in the name\.
-For more information, see [Granting a User Permissions to Pass a Role to an AWS Service](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_passrole.html) in the *IAM User Guide*\.
+For more information, see [Granting a user permissions to pass a role to an AWS service](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_passrole.html) in the *IAM User Guide*\.

 1. Create a file containing the policy for the IAM role you created in the previous step\.
 At minimum, the policy must grant permissions to the role to create log streams and put log events into the log group that you created in step 1\.